mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 at the cost of significantly less area, particularly in microprocessor designs.
 This could also be combined with techniques such as rolling back and re-issuing instructions when faults occur, or issuing each instruction three times and comparing the result.

+#TODO[talk about PPA here: long combinatorial path from voters, area increase. in future we could do
+  PPA-driven TMR]

 All in all, I think there are a number of interesting avenues to pursue in radiation-hardening research for integrated circuits, and I do intend to pursue these through a PhD.